Maryland Route 191: History

-Bradley Lane was paved as a macadam road from Wisconsin Avenue east to Brookville Road by 1910.
-The remainder of the original extent of MD 191 was constructed between 1921 and 1923.
+Bradley Lane, the name for the Chevy Chase portion of MD 191, was paved as a macadam road from Wisconsin Avenue east to MD 186 (Brookville Road) by 1910.
+The segment of Bradley Lane from Connecticut Avenue (then designated MD 193, now MD 185) east to Brookville Road would be removed from the state highway system, apparently in the 1940s.
+It appears on state highway maps in 1939 but not in 1946, though it is labelled a state highway on federal maps of the 1960s.

+The remainder of the original extent of MD 191 was constructed along mostly new alignment between 1921 and 1923.
 The highway was built as a macadam road along existing Persimmon Tree Road from MacArthur Boulevard in Cabin John north to Potomac and east along Bradley Boulevard to River Road.
 MD 191 was constructed as a concrete road along a new alignment from River Road to Seven Locks Road.
 The highway was surfaced with macadam along an existing road from Seven Locks Road to what is today Huntington Parkway, then along new alignment south and east to the intersection of Wisconsin Avenue and Bradley Lane.
-The portion of Bradley Lane from MD 193 (now MD 185) to MD 186 was included in the state highway system as of 1939, but it is not clear when it was removed.
-State maps no longer show Bradley Lane east of MD 193 by 1946, but it is labelled a state highway on federal maps in the 1960s.

-MD 191 was expanded to a divided highway from U.S. Route 240 (now MD 355) west to the Baltimore and Ohio Railroad crossing (now the Capital Crescent Trail) by 1945.
-The railroad's bridge across the highway was in place by 1951.
-The divided highway was extended west to near Goldsboro Road by 1962.
-MD 191's bridges across I-495 were constructed in 1962 when the Beltway was under construction.
-The Bradley Boulevard bridge and its approaches were built as a divided highway.
-MD 191 and Eggert Drive were relocated at the site of the Persimmon Tree Road bridge and a cut-off county road was built to form a four-way intersection just north of the Beltway bridge.
+By 1945, MD 191 was expanded to a divided highway for the four-tenths of a mile from Wisconsin Avenue (then designated U.S. Route 240, now MD 355) westward to the Baltimore and Ohio Railroad crossing (now the Capital Crescent Trail).
+By 1951, a bridge had been built to carry the railroad over the highway.
+By 1962, the divided highway had been extended another half-mile westward to near MD 614 (Goldsboro Road).

+1962 also saw changes to accommodate the under-construction Capital Beltway.
+MD 191 and Eggert Drive were moved at the site of the Persimmon Tree Road bridge and a cut-off county road was built to form a four-way intersection just north of a bridge built to carry MD 191 across the Beltway.
 The state highway continued to follow the old alignment of Persimmon Tree Road (now Persimmon Tree Lane) instead of the cut-off until 1999.

-That year, MD 191 was truncated at MD 190 and the highway along Persimmon Tree Road and the portion of Bradley Boulevard west of MD 190 were transferred to Montgomery County maintenance in a highway swap to designate Great Seneca Highway as MD 119.
+In 1999, the Cabin John–Potomac portion of MD 191 was removed from the state highway system.
+The highway along Persimmon Tree Road and the portion of Bradley Boulevard west of MD 190 were transferred to Montgomery County maintenance in a highway swap to designate Great Seneca Highway as MD 119.